 - Meet bi-annually with Fellowship cohort to share best practices, network and explore collaborations

-If selected, Executive leader must attend a thought leadership workshop called “Write To Change the World” with The OpEd Project at CMC on Sat.
-April 4, 2020.
+If selected, Executive leader must attend a thought leadership workshop called “Write To Change the World” with The OpEd Project.

 Kravis Lab will sponsor the following: